grafana/tempo/docs/tempo/website/configuration/gcs.md

 title: Google Cloud Storage (GCS) Permissions
 ---

-For configuration, check the storage section on the [configuration](../configuration) page.
+For configuration options, check the storage section on the [configuration](../configuration) page.

 ## Permissions
 The following authentication methods are supported: